OlivierLD/ROB/raspberry-sailor/MUX-implementations/NMEA-multiplexer-basic/HOWTO.md

 The system is now operational, and can be re-booted.

-Warning: The data are logged into some log-files.
-Make sure you download and delete them from time to time..., before the get too big.
+_**Warning**_: The data read from the GPS are logged into some log-files.
+Make sure you download and delete them from time to time..., before they get too big.
 There is a Web page for that (in the embarked Web UI), called "Log Management".

 ### 3D Printed enclosures
-STL files available [here](https://github.com/OlivierLD/3DPrinting/blob/master/OpenSCAD/RPiDevBoards/ProjectBoxRPiZeroBox.stl), and
+STL files available from another repo, [here](https://github.com/OlivierLD/3DPrinting/blob/master/OpenSCAD/RPiDevBoards/ProjectBoxRPiZeroBox.stl), and
 [here](https://github.com/OlivierLD/3DPrinting/blob/master/OpenSCAD/RPiDevBoards/ProjectBoxRPiZeroBoxTop.stl).

 |                                                 |                                          |